ellak-monades-aristeias/scripts/README.md

 ## Usage

-Create a personal access token in <https://github.com/settings/tokens> and create a file named `.env` containing the following:
+Create a personal access token in <https://github.com/settings/tokens>.

+Clone this repo, cd into it and create a file named `.env` containing the
+following:

 ```
 ACCESS_TOKEN='your-access-token'